"The basic overarching plot is, 'What is the contrived nonsense that drives Cthulhu to take a human form and go to high school?'"

 - Some people have claimed that the 2009 Star Trek film is an attempt to do something similar to this with the established characters from the original series.
 The popular fan misconception is that all the main characters are cadets, when in fact only Kirk, Uhura, and McCoy are students (and McCoy is already a fully qualified doctor).
 The captain's chair is traded around quite a bit as well, although it's made very clear that Kirk's promotion is for the duration of the current crisis only.
 Of course, then he goes and saves the Federation and makes the jump from Cadet to Captain in one fell swoop...

-- Easy A set Nathaniel Hawthorne's The Scarlet Letter in a Beverly Hills high school.
+- Easy A set Nathaniel Hawthorne's The Scarlet Letter in a high school at Ojai,California.

 - Brick isn't an AU of any specific noir story, but it still fits here.
 The movie takes every noir trope imaginable and transplants them into a high school setting.
 The results are surprisingly good.